 Kempton: went there last week.
 Just an impromptu visit.
 We’d heard Dysart House, the grand, historic home of food and wine writer Leo Schofield was for sale.
-So we thought we’d swing by, write a cheque and buy the 9-bedroom Heritage Highway mansion.
-Obviously that’s not true!
+So we thought we’d swing by, write a cheque and buy the nine-bedroom Heritage Highway mansion.
+Obviously that’s not true.
 We were really on a mission to visit a new venture just launched by local resident Karen Collyer-Christmas.
 And yes… that is her real name!

-Kempton: Heritage Houses, Sheep Grazing… and a Gallery!
+Kempton: Heritage Houses, Grazing and Gallery

 The township of Kempton is a quaint village just off the Midland Highway.
 Originally settled in 1821 as Green Ponds, the current population runs to a couple of hundred residents.
 Sheep graze the plains and hillsides surrounding the town, which is about 50kms north of Hobart.